-🎉 Please check out my latest work on arXiv:2512.16568 🎉
+🎉 Please check out our latest work in Nature Communications 🎉

 Bridging the early universe with our local expanse, I seek to unravel the intricate tapestry of galaxy formation and evolution, gazing through the lens of massive black holes and their host dwarf galaxies.
 I am excited about contributing to significant scientific collaborations.
 At present, I am a member of the Subaru Prime Focus Spectrograph (PFS) Collaboration.
 I am also actively involved in the Wide Field Survey Telescope (WFST) which is often referred to as the "mini-LSST" in the Northern Hemisphere.